 Source: American Society for Microbiology

-• 1958: Monkeypox virus is first discovered among laboratory monkeys who exhibited pox-like disease.
+• 1958: mpox virus is first discovered among laboratory monkeys who exhibited pox-like disease.

-• 1970: The first human case of monkeypox is reported in the Democratic Republic of Congo (DRC) when a 9-month-old boy was found to be infected.
+• 1970: the first human case of mpox is reported in the Democratic Republic of Congo (DRC) when a 9-month-old boy was found to be infected.

-• Following the first documented human case, monkeypox is reported in 11 different African countries.
+• Following the first documented human case, mpox is reported in 11 different African countries.

 • The disease is considered endemic to Cameroon, the Central African Republic, DRC, Gabon, Ghana, Cote D’Ivoire, Liberia, Nigeria, the Republic of the Congo and Sierra Leone.

-• 2003: Monkeypox is first reported in the U.S. Cases in non-endemic countries have been historically rare.
+• 2003: mpox is first reported in the U.S. Cases in non-endemic countries have been historically rare.

-• May 2022: Reports of monkeypox outbreaks in non-endemic countries begin to circulate.
+• May 2022: reports of mpox outbreaks in non-endemic countries begin to circulate.

-• June 30, 2022: There are almost 400 confirmed cases of monkeypox in the U.S., the largest outbreak in the country since 2003, nearly 1,200 cases reported in the U.K. and at least 29 other non-endemic countries reporting monkeypox cases.
+• June 30, 2022: there are almost 400 confirmed cases of mpox in the U.S. (the largest outbreak in the country since 2003), nearly 1,200 cases reported in the U.K. and at least 29 other non-endemic countries reporting mpox cases.

 Zoonoses